Accurately measure core elements of cognition with a scientifically rigorous cognitive tasks

 Fast & convenient

-Complete test battery takes only 35-45 minutes, yet produces results comparable to traditional 2-3 hour professionally administered pen and paper psychological tests.
+The full assessment (all 12 cognitive tasks) takes only 35-45 minutes, yet produces results comparable to traditional 2-3 hour professionally administered pen and paper psychological tests.

 Engaging & enjoyable

-Tests are fast, easy and enjoyable, leading to better better participant compliance, and higher completion rates.
+Tasks are fast, easy and enjoyable, leading to better better participant compliance, and higher completion rates.

-Tests have been shown in numerous published studies to be extremely sensitive to even minor changes in cognition.
+Tasks have been shown in numerous published studies to be extremely sensitive to even minor changes in cognition.

 Why You Should Use

-Validated & scientifically rigorous cognitive tests
+Validated & scientifically rigorous cognitive tasks

-Tests are backed by more than 300 peer-reviewed studies over the past 25 years.
+Tasks are backed by more than 300 peer-reviewed studies over the past 25 years.